Check out Git repositories

 Cloning multiple repositories

 You can use as many clone steps as you want and at any position in the pipeline.
-They don’t have to be the first step.

 Here is an example where two repositories are checked out and two docker images are then built.